Groundwork of the Metaphysics of Morals: Occupying Two Worlds

-According to Kant, the categorical imperative is possible because, whilst we can be thought of as members of both of these worlds (understanding and appearance), it is the world of understanding that “contains the ground of the world of sense [appearance] and so too of its laws.”
-What this means is that the world of understanding is more fundamental than, or ‘grounds’, the world of sense.
+On Kant's view, the categorical imperative is possible because, although we as rational agents can be thought of as members of both the intelligible and the phenomenal world (understanding and appearance), it is the intelligible world of understanding that “contains the ground of the world of sense [appearance] and so too of its laws.”
+In this sense, the world of understanding is more fundamental than, or ‘grounds’, the world of sense.
 Because of this, the moral law, which clearly applies to the world of understanding, also applies to the world of sense as well, because the world of understanding has priority.
-To put the point slightly differently: Because the world of understanding is more fundamental and primary, its laws hold for the world of sense too.
-So the moral law binds us even in the world of appearances.
+As a result, and because the world of understanding is more fundamental and primary, its laws hold for the world of sense too.
+The categorical imperative, and therefore the moral law, binds us in the intelligible world and in the phenomenal world of appearances.

-According to Kant, we think of ourselves as having free will.
-This lets us make judgments such as “you ought to have done that thing that you did not do.”
-Kant argues that this notion of freedom cannot be derived from our experience.
+Kant argues that autonomous rational agents, like ourselves, think of themselves as having free will.
+This permits such beings to make judgments such as “you ought to have done that thing that you did not do.”
+Kant claims, in both this work and in the first Critique, that this notion of freedom cannot be derived from our phenomenal experience.
 We can be sure that this concept of freedom doesn't come from experience because experience itself contradicts it.
 Our experience is of everything in the sensible world and in the sensible world, everything that happens does so in accord with the laws of nature and there is no room for a free will to influence events.